AlisonWonderland/C-shell/README.md

 # mShell
 A basic unix shell that I created with the help of a tutorial to learn about system calls.

+## How to compile
+    gcc shell.c -lreadline -o shell
+## To run/execute in terminal
+    ./shell

 ## Supported commands
 * ls
 * pwd